dome9/policy_reports/README.md

 ## Installation ##

-1.Download node Stable node version from the link https://nodejs.org/en/.

-3.Open the console and get inside policyReport directory.
+1.Open the console and get inside policyReport directory.

-4.Run the next commands in the console: ```npm install ```
+2.Run the next commands in the console: ```npm install ```

 ## How to run ##